morganmason0606/ccl-bench/tools/README.md

 20. `bandwidth_utilization_alltoall_group_6`: Calculate the average of non-zero values of bandwidth utilization for AllToAll from the exported sqlite file from nsys, which is the value of "NVLink TX Responses User Data [Throughput %]".
 Only applicable for deepseek.
 Not applicable for ep=1.

 21. `bandwidth_utilization_peertopeer_group_6`: Calculate the average of non-zero values of bandwidth utilization for PeerToPeer from the exported sqlite file from nsys, which is the value of "NVLink TX Responses User Data [Throughput %]".
 Only applicable for pp > 1.
+For qwen model, the value is extracted from PCIe TX Throughput [Throughput %].
 If there are multiple nodes, only output the value of node 0.